DevarshMehra/chowk/README.md

 # Chowk
-# An E-Commerce app specially made to help out villagers sell their products to a larger market.
+# An E-Commerce application specially made to help out villagers sell their products to a larger market.

 # Screenshots :-